Self-Evolving Multi-Agent Systems via Textual Backpropagation: Experiments

 \subsubsection{Main Results}

-Table~\ref{table:humaneval_creative} compares our method with prior approaches on HumanEval and Creative Writing.
-Because \cite{zhou2024symbolic} provide baseline results only for GPT-3.5 and GPT-4, we supplement these with our own evaluations under 4o-mini for a thorough comparison.
-We note the following key findings: On \textbf{HumanEval}, our $\mathcal{ANN}$ approach consistently surpasses all baselines.
+Table~\ref{table:humaneval_creative} compares our method with prior approaches on HumanEval and CW.
+Because \cite{zhou2024symbolic} provide baseline results only for GPT-3.5-turbo, hereafter referred to as GPT-3.5 and GPT-4, we supplement these with our own evaluations under GPT-4o-mini for a thorough comparison.
+We note the following key findings: On HumanEval, our $\mathcal{ANN}$ approach consistently surpasses all baselines.
 We achieve \textbf{72.7}\% and \textbf{87.8}\% for GPT-3.5 and GPT-4, respectively, outperforming the best baseline by a clear margin.
-Notably, even our 4o mini results \textbf{93.9}/\% show competitive or superior performance despite 4o mini being a lower-cost model.
-For open-ended text generation tasks in \textbf{Creative Writing}, our method scores \textbf{9.0}/\textbf{7.9} on GPT-3.5/GPT-4.
-We attribute this to $\mathcal{ANN}$’s structured \textit{layer-wise} approach, which fosters creative synergy among specialized agents while maintaining logical consistency in narrative structure.
+Notably, even our GPT-4o-mini results(\textbf{90.9}\%) show competitive or superior performance despite GPT-4o-mini being a lower-cost model.
+For open-ended text generation tasks in CW, our method scores \textbf{9.0}/\textbf{7.9} on GPT-3.5/GPT-4.
+We attribute this to $\mathcal{ANN}$’s structured layer-wise approach, which fosters creative synergy among specialized agents while maintaining logical consistency in narrative structure.

-In Table~\ref{table:math_dabench}, we contrast our method with baseline results from \cite{song2024adaptiveinconversationteambuilding} on \textbf{MATH} and \textbf{DABench}.
+In Table~\ref{table:math_dabench}, we contrast our method with baseline results from \cite{song2024adaptiveinconversationteambuilding} on MATH and DABench.
 Notably, \cite{song2024adaptiveinconversationteambuilding} report results using GPT-4 but omit GPT-3.5 and GPT-4o-mini.
-On \textbf{MATH}, We record 55.0, 82.5, and \textbf{80.0} across GPT-3.5, 4o-mini, and GPT-4.
+On MATH, We record 55.0, \textbf{82.5}, and 80.0 across GPT-3.5, 4o-mini, and GPT-4.
 Despite using GPT-4o-mini in training, our method exhibits strong generalization to both GPT-3.5 and GPT-4.
 On GPT-4, our \textbf{80.0}\% accuracy significantly outperforms Captain Agent (77.55\%) and AutoGen (74.49\%).
-On \textbf{DABench}, which focuses on data-analysis tasks, our method ($\mathcal{ANN}$) attains 75.6, \textbf{95.0}, and 88.88 on GPT-3.5, GPT-4o-mini, and GPT-4, respectively, consistently outperforming prior baselines.
-We observe that GPT-4o-mini again surprisingly yields top-tier results (95.0), indicating that data-centric tasks can benefit from well-structured agent orchestration without always requiring the largest language models.
+On DABench, which focuses on data-analysis tasks, our method ($\mathcal{ANN}$) attains 76.0\%, \textbf{90.2\%}, and 90.2\% on GPT-3.5, GPT-4o-mini, and GPT-4, respectively, consistently outperforming prior baselines.
+We observe that GPT-4o-mini again surprisingly yields top-tier results, indicating that data-centric tasks can benefit from well-structured agent orchestration without always requiring the largest language models.